Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to Workforce Gender Diversity and Firm Performance: Empirical Application

-The key “treatment” variable is the percentage of women in senior leadership positions.
-These diversity measures are constructed using a supervised machine-learning algorithm applied to senior executives’ names, which infers gender from linguistic patterns.
-If the algorithm cannot assign a gender with high confidence, the individual is labeled as “unknown”.
-Importantly, the incidence of unknown classifications is very low: on average only about 0.03\% (Table \ref{tab:descriptive_stats_simple_signal}).
 The outcome of interest is Tobin’s $Q$, defined as the ratio of the firm’s market value to the replacement cost of its assets, a standard measure of firm performance and growth opportunities \citep{tobin1969general,tobin1978monetary}.
 We also utilize several control variables for descriptive analysis, including firm size (log total assets), leverage (debt-to-assets ratio), and total employees.
 Summary statistics for all main variables are provided in Table \ref{tab:descriptive_stats_simple_signal}.
 After excluding observations with missing data on key fields, the average percentage of women in senior roles is about 27.5\%.
 The standard deviation (around 12 percentage points for female share) indicates considerable cross-firm variation.
 Notably, a non-trivial subset of firm-quarters have zero diversity: roughly 4\% of observations have no women in senior leadership, at least at some point in the sample.
 The distribution of the diversity variables is right-skewed.
 Figure \ref{fig:density_overall} illustrates kernel density estimates of the percentage of female senior leaders across all firm-quarters.
-The distribution is skewed to the right with a primary mode around 25–35\%, and a secondary mass at 0\% corresponding to firms and periods with homogeneous leadership teams.
+The distribution is skewed to the right with a primary mode around 25--35\%, and a secondary mass at 0\% corresponding to firms and periods with homogeneous leadership teams.